Environmental stress level to model tumor cell growth and survival: Conclusion

 \section{Conclusion}

 In summary, the presented results show that model~\ref{eq:ODEstress} is an appropriate alternative way to describe the influences of nutrient changes on viable cells.
 The model preserves positivity and boundedness of the solutions and calibration yields biologically reasonable parameter values.
 Keeping in mind that large deviations from the data sets~D1--D5 focus on a particular measurement (${t\approx 3}$), we altogether see a good agreement to the data for different nutrient scenarios.
-Furthermore, the Bayes factor indicates a preference for including the environmental stress level~$\stress$ into modeling.
+For the simple setting with the nutrients as the only environmental variable, there is no strong need from a quantitative perspective to model its influence by using the additional variable~$\stress$.
+But even in this special case, the Bayes factor indicates a preference for including the environmental stress level $\eta$ into modeling.
+A mathematical model should be kept as simple as possible, but as additional influencing factors may become relevant, a suitable and flexible modeling interface is important.
+From a qualitative perspective, the general modeling approach~\eqref{eq:stress} can provide such a setup.

 The introduction of an artificial stress level to describe different environmental factors in a collective manner has several advantages.
 Due to the modular structure of the general ODE for the stress level~$\stress$ (equation~\ref{eq:stress}), this model is easily extendable to several environmental variables.
 This enables the consideration of different sensitivities of the cells to changes in specific environmental factors.
 If the values of the corresponding sensitivity rates~$\alpha^\pm_j$ can be recovered from data, the magnitude of them can give insight into time scales of the cells' reaction to different environmental changes.
 This information can be used on the one hand to simplify the model by quasi-steady state assumptions for environmental variables regarding large sensitivity rates.
 On the other hand, if some sensitivity rates are estimated to be close to zero, the model can be reduced easily by setting them to zero and neglecting the ODEs of the corresponding environmental variables.
 The resulting quality of fit of the simplified model can then be investigated e.g. by the Bayes factor.